drgrib/alfred/README.md

 [full-json.md](full-json.md) is populated with examples of how to use this package to produce the complete JSON output specification on the official Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page.

 ## A Simple Example
-Let's say we want to create a simple script filter that converts a given argument to title case, lowercase, or uppercase, which Go conveniently has built-in support for.
+Let's say we want to create a simple script filter that converts a given argument to title case, lowercase, or uppercase, which Go conveniently has built-in support to do.

 Let's start by prototyping our logic in Go with a `case.go` file in our workflow folder.
 We can just create a blank script filter for now and fill in the details later.
 This gives us access to the the workflow folder, where we can place our file.